+Local attendees were most likely to drive to the DLCC, with only 19% choosing an alternative transportation mode (bus, bicycle, or walk) (Figure 7).
 Alternative transportation, however, was popular for non-local attendees when traveling from their hotels to the DLCC.
-41% of non-local attendees walked or biked to the building, while 13% used public transportation.
-Attendees who stay at one of the fourteen hotels within walking distance to the DLCC benefit the most from the facility's downtown location and in doing so avoid creating a significant portion of potential emissions.
+41% of non-local attendees walked or biked to the building, while 17% used public transportation (bus or light rail) (Figure 8).
+Attendees who stayed at one of the 14 hotels within walking distance to the DLCC, benefit most from the facility's downtown location, and in doing so, avoid creating potential emissions.